 IMGLIST RTGOESR/CONUS.-2 FORM=BAND IMGLIST RTGOESR/CONUS FORM=ALL d.
 Run the following list of commands to erase the frames and display a loop of 4 BAND 9 CONUS images centered on Madison with a map.
-Use the 4 most recent images and the REFRESH keyword to display a map on each frame.
+Use 4 images with the REPEAT keyword, and the REFRESH keyword to display a map on each frame.
 Then set the loop sequence with the LS command and animate the loop.